joseph-vega12/ChatApp-Server/README.md

 ## Description

-Chatterley is a realtime messaging React app where users can create Rooms/Topics and discuss with other members in the Platform about the topic.
+Chatterley is a real-time messaging app where users can create Rooms and discuss depending on the topic.
+Chatterley was built with React and uses Socket.io library that enables event-based communication between a client and a server.
+Uses React-Bootstrap's component-based library.

 ## Access to Front End
 https://github.com/joseph-vega12/ChatApp-Client